hamdans1/hamdans1.github.io/_portfolio/sammit.md

 7. I want to create a data association between users, posts, and comments.
 8. I want to create authorized roles within the application, and allow for admins to create topics.
 9. I want to implement a Vote model to allow users to upvote and downvote different posts, topics, and comments.
-10. I want to implement a Favorite model and functionality to allow users to favorite certain posts or comments.
-11. I want users to receieve an email when there is a comment or change on a favorited post.
+10. I want to implement a Favorite model to allow users to tag posts as and get an email after a comment is made on a favorite post.
-12. I want users to have a viewable public profile.
+11. I want users to have a viewable public profile.

 ### User Story 1: Post Model